 Here we review various models of the IMF with an emphasis on the hydrodynamic approach and the analytic expression.
 This review is intended to complement a more comprehensive review by Owens and Forsyth (2013).
 We limit our review to the kinematic approach in the sense that the magnetic fields behave passively and are frozen-in into the given plasma flow.
 The review is organized in a concise way by primarily taking the kinematic approach.
-There is an increasing amount of literatures and studies about the IMF and the modeling approach is becoming diverse, e.g., hydrodynamic, hydromagnetic, and kinetic.
+There is an increasing amount of literature and studies about the IMF, and the modeling approach is becoming diverse, e.g., hydrodynamic, hydromagnetic, and kinetic.
 We point out, however, that even in the simple kinematic approach, the IMF models are still illustrative and have various applications as introduced above.

 We also limit our review to the analytic expression as much as possible.
-Analytic expression of the magnetic fields is a useful tool in space science, and has been constructed for various plasma domains or plasma phenomena in the solar system other than the solar wind: solar corona (Banaszkiewicz et al., 1998), coronal mass ejection (CME) (Isavnin, 2017), Earth's

-20 other than the solar wind: solar corona (Banaszkiewicz et al., 1998), coronal mass ejection (CME) (Isavnin, 2017), Earth's magnetosphere (Katsiaria and Psillakis, 1987; Tsyganenko, 1990, 1995; Tsyganenko and Sitnov, 2007), and local interstellar medium surrounding the heliosphere (Röken, 2015).
-One can of course numerically solve the governing equations to reproduce the magnetic field and its dynamics more realistically, but the numerical treatment is not the scope of this review.
+Analytic expression of the magnetic fields is a useful tool in space science and has been constructed for various plasma domains or plasma phenomena in the solar system other than the solar wind: solar corona (Banaszkiewicz et al., 1998), coronal mass ejection (CME) (Isavnin, 2017), Earth's magnetosphere (Katsiaris and Psillakis, 1987; Tsyganenko, 1990, 1995; Tsyganenko and Sitnov, 2007), and local interstellar medium surrounding the heliosphere (Röken, 2015).
+One can of course numerically solve the governing equations to reproduce the magnetic field and its dynamics more realistically, but the numerical treatment is not in the scope of this review.